bovlb/frc-tips/commands/README.md

 | `startEnd` | arg 1 | | arg 2 | `false` | `StartEndCommand` |
 | `startRun` | arg1 | arg 2 | | `false` |

-`Subsystem` also provides a method `defer` which is used to create `DeferedCommand`.
+`Subsystem` also provides a method `defer` which is used to create `DeferredCommand`.
 This take a `Command` supplier, so the underlying command is not determined until `initialize`.

 ## Command decorators